pgEdge/cli/cli/README.md

 ## `spock` - Logical and Multi-Active PostgreSQL node configuration
 ```
-install            # Install a node
+install            # Install Postgres and configure it with the SPOCK extension
 validate           # Validate Pre-Req's for running advanced commands
 tune               # Tune for this configuration
-create-node        # Create a spock node
+create-node        # Name this spock node
 create-repset      # Define a replication set
 create-sub         # Create a subscription
 add-table-repset   # Add table[s] to a replication set